PubInv/rack-mount-enclosure-for-power/README.md

 ## Front Panel and Enclosure Folders  Unit 2
 Place holder for July-August 2023 Begin Construction of Unit 2.

-* Goal: Mimimal design changes from Unit 1.
-Possible retrofit to Unit 1 of any changes.
-* Fabrication of Version 2 unit Frontpanel, Bottompanel and Rearpanel not by hand in house.
+* Fabrication of Version 2 unit Frontpanel, Bottompanel and Rearpanel not by hand in house. ** DONE!**
-* The Frontpanel Version 2 has enlarged AC receiptical opehnings and will require reciptical cover plates.
+* The Frontpanel Version 2 has enlarged AC receiptical opehnings and will require reciptical cover plates.  **DONE!**

 ## Front Panel and Enclosure Folders  Unit 1